Date

 Before you even discuss materials or timelines, confirm that any contractor you consider is fully licensed and insured.
 This is non-negotiable.
 A proper license proves they meet state requirements, while comprehensive insurance protects you from any liability if an accident happens on your property.
 Hiring an unlicensed contractor might seem cheaper upfront, but it can expose you to significant financial and legal risks, not to mention the potential for subpar work that won’t be covered.
 Think of it as the essential foundation for a successful and stress-free project.

-Key Certifications and Memberships
+Ask About Their Certifications and Memberships

 Beyond basic licensing, look for a contractor who holds special certifications from leading manufacturers.
 Credentials like being a GAF Master Elite Certified roofer indicate that a company has met rigorous standards for quality, reliability, and professionalism.
 These certifications aren’t easy to get; they show a deep commitment to ongoing training and superior workmanship.
 When a roofer is certified by the brands they install, it means they have proven expertise with those specific residential roofing materials and can offer the best possible warranties for your new roof.